Pupil Premium for PLAC

 For further information, please refer to the:

-The updated Department of Education Guidance on PP+ Funding and Accountability for Schools, which details how much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how the Department of Education hold them to account.
+The DfE Guidance on PP+ Funding and Accountability for Schools details how much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how the Department of Education hold them to account.
 It also includes a Pupil Premium Frequently Asked Question document.

-The Education Endowment Foundation has published a pupil premium guide that explains what schools have found works best when spending the pupil premium to improve results.
+The Education Endowment Foundation Pupil Premium Guide explains what schools have found works best when spending the pupil premium to improve results.